phalcon/documentation/docs/db-models.md

 $invoice = Invoices::findFirst('inv_id = 3');
 ```
 You can also pass a string with a `WHERE` clause.
-In the above example we are getting the same record, instructing the ORM to give us a record with `inv_cst_id = 3`
+In the above example, we are getting the same record, instructing the ORM to give us a record with `inv_cst_id = 3`

 The most flexible syntax is to pass an array with different parameters: